ln2t/cvrmap/README.md

 # Option 3: python environment (using pip)

 `cvrmap` is also available on [pypi](https://pypi.org/manage/project/cvrmap/releases).
-We strongly recommend that you install it in a virtual environement.
+We strongly recommend that you install it in a virtual environment.
 First, install `virtualenv`:

 ```